 The best way to do this is to set up your kitchen the way you’re going to use it.
 This doesn’t mean you have to alphabetize your spice rack.
 Maybe try ordering them by which you use the most to which you use the least.
 If you have go-to pots and pans, keep them together.
 It doesn’t make sense to have to run all over your kitchen just to fit someone else’s idea of organization.
 It might be hard, but if you don’t use something, get rid of it.

 Use the Right Recipes

 This might seem like a no-brainer, but there are dozens of shows on TV dedicated to 20-30 minute meals.
 Even within those 20-30 minutes, not all of it is active cooking; you can be doing other things.
 Get acquainted with one pot recipes like chicken, rice, and cream of your preference soup.
-You can find the more in-depth version of the recipe here.
 There are tons of dinners that consist of dumping things in a pan and putting it in the oven until the timer goes off.
 These dinners are your friends.

 The best way to shop is to know what you need.
 The best way to know what you need is to know what you intend to cook throughout the week.
 There’s nothing worse than coming home after a long day of work and finding nothing in the house to cook for dinner.
 Your local pizza place probably appreciates it, but your wallet might not.